DPloved/EFCSC/README.en.md

 To get the evaluation results on the [Official NLPCC18 dataset](http://tcci.ccf.org.cn/conference/2018/taskdata.php), you can make predictions by using our benchmark models, and evaluate the results through [M2Scorer](https://github.com/nusnlp/m2scorer).
 It is important to note that the predicted results must be segmented using the PKUSEG tool.

-To get the evaluation results on MuCGEC, you can evaluate the results through our proposed [ChERRANT](./scorers/ChERRANT).
+You can evaluate the results through our proposed [ChERRANT](./scorers/ChERRANT).
 Please refer to `./scorers/ChERRANT/demo.sh` for the use of ChERRANT.